-This should be from an official at the last school you attended, preferably your counselor, a teacher, your principal, or the Dean of Students.
+This should be sent from an official at the school you attend.
+A letter from a teacher and a letter from your counselor or principal is recommended.
 One letter of recommendation is required.

 Transfer students must also submit transcripts from each college or university attended.

-Loyola Marymount University has decided to waive the ACT/SAT requirement for students applying for fall 2021.
+Loyola Marymount University has decided to waive the ACT/SAT requirement for students applying for the fall 2021 semester through the fall 2022 semester.
 If you have more questions please contact email@example.com.